This homemade basil pesto is super easy to make and is loads better than store bought!

 What’s weird is that I had no idea what pesto was until a few weeks ago.
 I knew it was green and slimy (okay, not really, but that’s what I thought!) and those two things don’t appeal to me very much so I never tried it.

-Since I can’t compare this to other pesto, I let other people try it and supposedly it’s really, really good.
+Since I can’t compare this to other basil pesto, I let other people try it and supposedly it’s really, really good.
 I thought it was wonderful, but who am I to judge?
 Update: I’ve now tried oodles of store bought pesto and none of them hold a candle to this homemade basil pesto! :)

 So, the word pesto is the shortened form of pestato, which is the past tense of pestare, which means to pound or crush.
 Am I the only language nerd who finds stuff like that interesting?

 Try to ignore that this shot was taken with my phone. :) And ignore the fact that you don’t just grind everything together, although I did the first time and it wasn’t that much different!

 When I looked online for pesto recipes, I was annoyed by the handfuls and cups and bunches measurements.
 I don’t know how to measure fresh basil.
 Is it supposed to be packed?
 And a bunch?!
 That measurement is absolutely useless to me.
 So I weighed it.
 I like stuff to be exact. :)